 Bnei Yisrael are on the threshold of entering Eretz Yisrael.
 They are now a nation.
 They have been redeemed from Mitzrayim and they have received the Torah.
 All that is left is to enter the land that Hashem had promised to their forefathers.
 But they hesitate.
 The people decide that it would be prudent to send spies to scout out the land.
-Moshe is not happy with the idea, however he agrees.
+Moshe is not happy with the idea, however he agrees to it.
 The Midrash1 explains that Moshe readily agreed to send the spies in the hope that Bnei Yisrael would see that there was nothing to hide and that they would then drop the idea.

 Ten out of the twelve spies come back with their negative report about the land.
-Bnei Yisrael accept their report and they lose all hope.
+Bnei Yisrael accept this negative report and they lose all hope.
 They no longer believe that they will be able to conquer the land.
 Even though they had seen with their own eyes the miraculous salvation and the wondrous miracles that Hashem had performed for them.
 Everything looks bleak and hopeless.
 There is talk of appointing a new leader to take them back to Mitzrayim.

-Moshe once again comes to our rescue and argues in our defence.
-As an aside, the entire nation owes Moshe an eternal debt of gratitude for all the times that he saved our lives.
-Hashem agrees to pardon Bnei Yisrael, but he punishes them by refusing them entry to the land.
-Rather, they will wander in the desert for 40 years.
-The spies that brought the negative report are punished with a miraculous and horrific death.
-Moshe reports back to Bnei Yisrael about Hashem's decision and they mourn greatly (Devarim 14:39).
-They are devastated.
+Hashem is very angry with the people but Moshe comes to the rescue and argues in Beni Yisrael's defence.
+(As an aside, we the Jewish people owe Moshe an eternal debt of gratitude for all the times that he saved us.)
+Hashem agrees to pardon Bnei Yisrael and not wipe them out, but he punishes them by refusing them entry to the land.
+Rather, He decrees that they will wander in the desert for 40 years and that generation will die out during that time.
+The spies who brought the negative report are punished with a miraculous and horrific death.
+Moshe reports back to Bnei Yisrael about Hashem's decision and they mourn greatly2.
+They are devastated by what happened.

 Bnei Yisrael decide to take measures into their own hands.
 They plan to enter Eretz Yisrael, insolently ignoring Moshe's warning that Hashem will not be with them.
 They suffer a crushing defeat.
 Now Bnei Yisrael feel truly hopeless.
 They believe that the entire exodus and all the work leading up to this moment was for nothing.
-They believe that they will continue to sin and that they would never make it into the Promised Land.
+They believe that they will continue to sin and that they will never make it into the Promised Land.

 So what does Hashem do at this point?
-Hashem teaches Bnei Yisrael some of the halachot about korbanot that apply in Eretz Yisrael:
+Hashem teaches Bnei Yisrael some of the halachot about korbanot that apply in Eretz Yisrael.
+The Torah prefaces these laws with the following words: